JayBox325/JayPack/README.md

 If you have a CraftCMS site, populate your local MAMP instance to direct browserstack for live refreshing.

 Once these tasks are done, you will then need to create a new `/build` directory in the root of the project and run `composer create-project JayBox325/JayCraft .` BEFORE you run the initial `npm run build` command - CraftCMS won't install the project if the `/build` directory has contents.

+Composer will then download and install a JayCraft instace from Packagist with a lot of pre-defined config.
+The only configuration you need to do on install is:

+1. Populate the `/build/.env` file with your details (Security Key, DB password, DB name and your Default site URL)
+2. Set up a local MAMP instance that matches the details from your env file.
+3. Create a DB
+4. Create a new storage directory in `/build/storage`
+5. Run `./craft install` from the `/build` directory

 ### Static
 Once `craft` is set to `false`, you can get started by building the project in the `_src/html` directory.
 HTML templates will generated and exported to a `build` directory.